svenevs/exhale/README.rst

 of automation, enabling launching Doxygen and generating the full website all from your ``conf.py``.
 Exhale will execute these actions by way of ``sphinx-build`` being invoked, allowing you to use it for hosting on `Read the Docs <https://readthedocs.org/>`_.
+Exhale was designed for generating html output, and may not be appropriate for other builders provided by Sphinx.

 .. end_exhale_long_desc